chris-stytch/pages-plugins/packages/sentry/README.md

 # Sentry

-This Sentry plugin captures and logs all exceptions which occur below it in the execution chain.
-It is therefore recommended that you install this plugin at the root of your application in `functions/_middleware.ts` as the very first plugin.
+This Sentry Plugin captures and logs all exceptions which occur below it in the execution chain.
+It is therefore recommended that you install this Plugin at the root of your application in `functions/_middleware.ts` as the very first Plugin.

 ## Installation